Nothing to see here: Failed supernovae are faint or rare: Recovery Efficiency

 Another issue could occur if injecting too many sources resulted in two being placed coinciding with one another, or close enough to disrupt accurate measurement of either PSF.
 This is of particular importance for smaller galaxies where there are fewer positions for sources to be injected, and thus much higher chance of this situation.

 \end{itemize}

 For each galaxy, a maximum of 10 sources are injected.
-To do so, a position is generated using the method described in the previous section.
+To do so, a position and time of injection are generated using the methods described in the previous section.
 As some images do not include the entirety of the galaxy, it is possible that the image will not contain this position.
 If this occurs, a source is not injected.
 However, this source is still counted for calculation of recovery efficiencies, as these are reasonable positions for such a source to occur which would be missed.
+This choice is accounted for when determining the final limits on the failed supernova rate by factoring in the fraction of the galaxy's light visible in the image during our final calculations.

+As well as this, it is also possible that a source will be injected during a period between observing seasons where no images of a galaxy are available.
+No attempt is made to inject sources preferentially during periods where imaging is available, as it is reasonable to assume a failed supernova could occur at any point and this will impact the efficiency of the survey.

 At every attempt to inject a source, the code first checks that no other source has been injected within 20 arcseconds of the new candidate.
 If another source is present, the new source is not injected.
 In doing this, galaxies with larger angular sizes can contain a large number of sources while smaller galaxies have only what they can handle without overcrowding.

+The total numbers of simulated sources of each magnitude injected into images for each survey are presented in Table \ref{tab:injected}.

 The stacks with injected sources are analysed using the subtraction and source detection elements from the main pipeline, and the coordinates of found sources were compared with those injected to determine the fraction of injected sources the pipeline typically recovered.
 Sources were injected at absolute magnitudes of $-14$, $-13$, $-12$, and $-11$, with each transient lasting 300 days.
 These were converted to apparent magnitudes for each galaxy using its distance modulus taken from HyperLeda.